Explore UAB

 Program Description

-The pilot program will provide total awards of up to $30,000.
+The pilot program will provide total awards of up to $35,000.
+We anticipate awarding approximately four projects, depending on the budgets and number of fundable applications.
 Project periods will be one year, however carry-forward will be considered, pending satisfactory progress and justification.
 Applicants MUST utilize at least one of the UAB Nathan Shock Center Research Cores, as described in the Research Cores website pages.

 Eligibility